 When doing research to cut costs for a trip to Disney, you may run across offers for the Disney Visa credit cards.
 Naturally, you might think that these cards would be a great deal for Disney expenses.
 After all, they have Mickey’s picture printed on them.
 But are these cards (the Disney Premier Visa Card and the Disney Visa Card) actually worth it?

 Here at Richmond Savers, we’ve written a ton about how to visit Disney World on the cheap with credit card rewards.
-You can download this free checklist to get all the steps and tips.
 But we get questions all the time about these Disney Visa cards.
 It seems like on a weekly basis someone will ask about whether these cards are a good deal, and we’ve heard from a few people who have had good experiences with them.

 But with all that said, the cards actually aren’t a very good deal in our opinion.
 That’s because their savings potential is quite low, and there are other cards that can make a much bigger impact on your Disney trip (ie save you more money), and they don’t really require any more effort or strategy.
 Let’s take a closer look.

 What Do Disney Credit Cards Offer?

 With the Disney Premier Visa Card, you’d earn a $200 Disney gift card after spending $500 on the card within the first 3 months.
 Spending bonuses include 2% Disney Rewards Dollars for every dollar spent at gas stations, grocery stores, restaurants and most Disney locations, then 1% Disney Rewards Dollars everywhere else.
 This card comes with a $49 annual fee.

 The Disney Visa Card, has no annual fee.
 You’d earn a $50 Disney gift card after your first purchase on the card.
 You earn 1% Disney Rewards Dollars on all purchases.